nullifyac/McAfee-Script-Uninstall/README.md

           shutdown.exe /r /t <seconds>
           ```
           This ensures the system reboots at midnight.
-        - If no user is present or if residual files are detected, the reboot is automatically scheduled without further user interaction.
+        - The reboot is automatically scheduled without further user interaction.
-     6. If significant remnants still exist after remediation, the script exits with **1** so that remediation is re‑attempted by your deployment system.
+     6. If significant remnants still exist after remediation, the script exits with **1** so that remediation is re‑attempted.

 Deployment Scenarios
 --------------------